shivamjjha/yelpCamp/README.md

 # yelpCamp
-A camping web App (Still in developement) open the project directoty and rin: node app.js
+A camping web App (Still in developement) open the project directoty and run: node app.js
 Enjoy!😂